smleicht/Stat679_coursenotes/git-notes.md

 Git log shows title of commits, not the contents, will show who made the commit

 git commit -a, will stage all files that have been changed, does both git add and git commit, will only do git add or git commit on the things you are tracking

+adding another line because recap homework told me to do so.
+Adding another with more capitalization and saying something about how I think git is super cool.